danking/hail-cloud-docs/how-to-cloud-with-hail.md

 ### Cluster Size

 Many Hail operations scale nearly linearly in core count.
-That means if you double the cores, you nearly halve the wall-clock time (the time you wait for an answer).
+That means if you double the cores, you nearly half the wall-clock time (the time you wait for an answer).
 Instead of ten cores working for one hour, twenty cores work for two hours, each core doing half as much work.
 However, Hail cannot use more cores than there are partitions of our dataset because Hail cannot split a partition into